RTXteam/RTX/steve_dev/orangeboard/README.md

 - `QueryOMIM.py`:  we use this to find the gene or protein that is "hit" by a genetic condition.
 - `QueryReactome.py`: we use this to find the pathways with which a protein is associated, and the proteins that are members of a pathway (so repeated invocations of this class would yield a bipartite graph of proteins and pathways).
+Also gives us protein-protein interactions.
 - `QueryDisGeNet.py`: we use this to map a gene to a disease
 - `QueryDisont.py`: we use this to map a disease to "child diseases" that are special cases of the parent disease
 - `QueryMyGene.py`: enables us to interconvert between
+- `QueryBioLink.py`:  this gives us disease-phenotype relationships, disease-gene relationships, and gene-phenotype relationships.
+- `QueryMiRGate.py`: gives us microRNA-to-target-gene relationships
+- `QueryMiRBase.py`: used for identifier mapping for microRNAs (gene symbols to mature microRNA IDs, etc.)
+- `QueryGeneProf.py`: TF-to-target gene interactions

 ## Knowledge sources for which query classes have been written but not yet integrated into ReasoningTool.py:

-- `QueryBioLink.py`:  this will give us disease-phenotype relationships, disease-gene relationships, gene-phenotype relationships, etc.  TODO: integrate this into ReasoningTool.py
 - `QueryPC2.py`: queries Pathway Commons 2.0 (PC2) for protein-pathway
   relationships.
 Querying PC2 can be very slow, so we are not using it at this time.
+But this knowledge base is potentially useful for literature-curated protein-DNA interactions ("controls-expression-of");
+  maybe we could make our own "knowledge source" based on their SIF file?

 ## Knowledge sources for which our query classes are not yet implemented or are broken in some way:

 - `QueryPazar.py`: not sure we will ever end up remotely querying Pazar; Pazar looks useful but the web API is SOAP-based and semi-undocumented.
 (SAR)
-- `QueryGeneProf.py`: experimental, under development (SAR)